-Kadale manoli sukka recipe – black chickpeas and ivy gourd sukka recipe, is a must have dish in Mangalore- Udupi vegetarian platter.
+Kadale manoli recipe – black chickpeas and ivy gourd sukka recipe, is a must have dish in Mangalore- Udupi vegetarian platter.

 Though I can give excuse of my very busy schedule, I think still I could made some little time to post some easy-quick recipe.
 Sorry folks for this.
-I do promise myself everytime to post at least one recipe each week, but sometimes my busy schedule and yes sometimes its my laziness which stop me from doing so. 😉
+I do promise myself every time to post at least one recipe each week, but sometimes my busy schedule and yes sometimes its my laziness which stop me from doing so. 😉

 Now coming back to kadale manoli sukka recipe, I wanted to post this recipe before sri krishna janmastami festival, as this dish is prepared in each household of Mangalore region during festivals.
 Since I couldnot post it, I thought of posting it before Ganesha chaturthi festival, which my readers can try for festival feast.

 Black chickpeas/ kala chana is called kadale and ivy gourd/tendli /tindoraas manoli in tulu.
 Taking about tindora, back home we have tindora creepers in our backyard would yield some 5-7 tindoras daily which we would pluck every evening.
 And mum would prepare this recipe when we had eough of these for the whole family.